Home

 A typical use case is to easily embed content from external sites into your markdown (or other) content.
 More advanced possibilities include formatting a table containing data from a CSV file or generating a cropped and scaled thumbnail image.

-Shortcodes are implemented as Mako components named <shortcode>.mc in the shortcodes subdirectory of templates (or of some other directory in your Mako search path, e.g. themes/<my-theme>/templates/shortcodes).
+Shortcodes are normally implemented as Mako components named <shortcode>.mc in the shortcodes subdirectory of templates (or of some other directory in your template search path, e.g. themes/<my-theme>/templates/shortcodes).
+If jinja2_templates is set to true, however, the shortcode templates are in Jinja2 format instead, and use the .jc extension rather than .mc.

 The shortcode itself looks like a function call.
 Note that positional arguments can only be used if the component has an appropriate <%page> block declaring the expected arguments.